PrabhjotKaurGosal/CV/README.md

 * International Conference on Computer Vision and Virtual Reality

 ### Judge
-* Invited to judge a senior year design project.
+* Invited to judge a senior year design project, 2023.
 ECE department, University of Michigan - Dearborn

 ## Talks
-* 07/26/23 - Invited for a talk on AI at IEEE
+* 08/01/23 - Invited for a talk on AI by IEEE Southeastern Michigan
   * [AI for Everyone](https://www.youtube.com/watch?v=7fwSLF2Q58w)
 * 07/26/23 - Invited to a podcast to discuss AI
   * [The Truth about AI with Prabhjot Kaur](https://www.youtube.com/watch?v=hLM2Wx8Df28)